wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

     18% Configuration<br />
     20% Pod Design<br />
     18% Observability<br />
-    13% Services & Networking<br />
+    13% Services &amp; Networking<br />
     10% Multi-Container Pods<br />
     08% State Persistence
 </td></tr>
 </table>

-The exam has no multiple choice questions.
+The exam has no multiple choice questions,

+   PROTIP: The Linux Foundation exam focuses only on "pure" Kubernetes commands and excludes add-ons such as OpenStack.

 CNCF is part of the Linux Foundation, so...